Woman found stabbed, man hurt in deadly house fire in Brewerytown

 Firefighters also found a 40-year-old man inside the home.
 He was rushed to an area hospital where he's listed in critical condition.

+"Firefighters found indications that this may be a possible crime scene and at this point, we're treating it as a crime scene," said officials.

-Officials say two other people in a second-floor apartment managed to escape unharmed,
+Officials say two other people in a second-floor apartment managed to escape through the rear of the property unharmed.

 Police have not identified the victims at this time.